-Founded in 1977, by John Forrest, Al Tomalty, and Ken White, the CBHA’s first Men’s National Championship was an open event held in Ottawa in 1978, with 16 competing teams from Newfoundland, Nova Scotia, New Brunswick, Quebec, Ontario, Manitoba, and Alberta.
+Founded in late 1977, by John Forrest, Alan Tomalty, Paul Colture and Ken White, the CBHA’s first Men’s National Championship was an open event held in Ottawa in 1978, with 16 competing teams from Newfoundland, Nova Scotia, New Brunswick, Quebec, Ontario, Manitoba, and Alberta.
 The York Canadians, from Toronto, defeated Ottawa Globe Trophy 11 to 2 to capture the inaugural title.
 This event has continued annually since then, with the top teams from each province qualifying through their respective provincial championships.

 Over the years, storied franchises have arisen, and many outstanding athletes have left their mark on the history of the sport, including NHL’ers Dino Ciccarelli, Lou Franceschetti and Glen Metropolit who have their names engraved on the National trophy.
 A detailed list of medal winning teams can be found under the Canadian Cup section of this website, and a list of the game’s greatest players in the Awards section.